Student Testimonials

 Toshioki Saito, Japan (exchange student 2023/24)

 During my exchange semester, I gained a high level of education at DHBW while seizing invaluable opportunities in Karlsruhe to connect with amazing people from various countries, including Ukraine, Namibia, Taiwan, Jordan, Argentina, Mexico, India, Colombia, Ethiopia, Spain, Chile, France, Nepal, and Georgia, as well as Germany.
 Before going to Germany, I had a little anxiety about whether I would be able to adapt to life in Karlsruhe and catch onto the lectures at DHBW smoothly without any problems.
-However, my initial unease went away quickly upon reaching Germany, and I enjoyed every moment, traveling around multiple cities within Germany and other European countries with new friends I met in class, the dormitory, or at the student bar and parties in Karlsruhe.
+However, my initial unease went away quickly upon reaching Germany and I enjoyed every moment, traveling around multiple cities within Germany and other European countries with new friends I met in class, the dormitory, or at the student bar and parties in Karlsruhe.
 Sometimes, people ask me why I am always smiling.
-The answer is quite simple: I am in love with every aspect of life in Germany, and I couldn't stop smiling surrounded by funny, kind, reliable, and crazy friends.These wonderful experiences undoubtedly helped me not only improve my language ability and socializing skills but also gain more confidence in myself and broaden my horizons in this global world significantly.
-This is all thanks to the massive support from DHBW and the exchange buddy group members who organized diverse events such as football sessions, city tours, pub explorations, Berlin trips, Christmas parties, etc. I can truly say to all students considering going to Germany as an exchange that the student life in Germany would never disappoint them, and they will gain eternal valuable assets that money cannot buy!
+The answer is quite simple: I am in love with every aspect of life in Germany and I couldn't stop smiling surrounded by funny, kind, reliable, and crazy friends.
+These wonderful experiences have undoubtedly not only helped me to improve my language ability and socializing skills, but also to gain more confidence in myself and broaden my horizons in this global world significantly.
+This is all thanks to the massive support from DHBW and the exchange buddy group members who organized diverse events such as football sessions, city tours, pub explorations, Berlin trips, Christmas parties, etc. I can truly say to all students considering going to Germany as an exchange student that the student life in Germany would never disappoint them and they will gain eternal valuable assets that money cannot buy!

 Anastasiia Budniak, Ukraine (exchange student 2023/24)

 Before coming for an exchange Erasmus semester to Germany, I had already spent a year in the double-degree program in Austria.
 It was such a valuable opportunity to continue studying offline, especially as a student from Ukraine, where there is currently a war.
 Europe offers incredible possibilities to us.
-I wasn’t scared to apply for the program because I had already lived alone abroad for a year.
-It was intriguing for me to compare Austria and Germany – two countries that are similar in some ways but different in reality.
+I wasn’t scared to apply for the program, because I had already lived alone abroad for a year.
+It was intriguing to me to compare Austria and Germany – two countries that are similar in some ways but different in reality.
 I already knew a little German, so practicing in Karlsruhe I thought would help me improve my skills.
-Since I was in my final year of bachelor's, this exchange was my last chance, and I got it.
+Since I was in my final year of Bachelor's, this exchange was my last chance, and I got it.
 Before arriving, I decided not to set any expectations or plans; I left it to luck.
 And it worked out.
 I met so many good, kind people from Japan, Taiwan, Singapore, Namibia, and Indonesia.
 I was also very happy for the opportunity from DHBW to assign each student a buddy.
 I got a responsible, kind, and helpful German student.
 The buddies organized numerous events and trips for us.
-We visited together so many new breath taking places.
+We visited together so many new breathtaking places.
 They showed us Germany and we really fell into this country’s vibe.
-We had some events even at the university, such as an international buffet, Christmas party, and barbecue evening with beer pong and some parties.
+We had some events even at the university, such as an international buffet, Christmas party and barbecue evening with beer pong and some parties.
 The International Office ensured everything was organized to the highest standard, for which I am truly thankful.
-I already left Germany and returned home, and I’m typing and crying because I miss my friends, university, and the city itself.
+I already left Germany and returned home and I’m typing and crying because I miss my friends, university, and the city itself.
 So if you are still considering applying, don’t hesitate, just click on the button – apply.
-I really recommend trying this to everyone, and I’m thankful to DHBW for offering these Erasmus programs!
+I really recommend trying this to everyone and I’m thankful to DHBW for offering these Erasmus programs!

 With love from Ukrainian girl, Anastasiia ♥